Air Duct Cleaning Equipment

 Can you clean Dryer Vent Ducts with ProAir™ systems?

 This is another area in which our system works extremely well.
 We use our reverse ball & air compressor and sometimes on larger metal ducts, we will use our brush system.
 We have done many dryer vent cleanings and is a nice add-on or stand-alone service.
 Our training video covers this is in detail.
 Average pricing $129-$299 (Roof Access)

 If duct openings are too large what do I do?

 This happens a lot in commercial cleaning projects.
 The 16”x 8” opening of our vacuum box is large enough to cover nearly all supply duct openings in residential homes.
-For cleaning registers and returns in commercial ducts our 24” x 24” Vacuum Plate works perfect.
+For cleaning registers and returns in commercial ducts, our 24” x 24” Vacuum Plate works perfectly.

 What is the best Air Duct Cleaning system?

 Pro Air’s Duct cleaning equipment range is the best air duct cleaning system formulated with advanced mechanisms.
 Over the years, it has been functioning successfully in both small and large duct cleaning projects.
 ProAir™ will guide you into opening your duct cleaning services business by providing you reliable equipment and expert guidance.